simon-p-r/yajsv/README.md

 Yet another json validator

 Unstable changing api, originally a validation library hence the name but now a module that pre-processes schemas into json-schemas.
-Module now only with node version 4 or greater due to use of ES6 features.
+Module now only works with node version 4 or greater due to use of ES6 features.
 This module constructs an abstraction from json-schema to allow for more composable schemas from smaller subschemas.

 ### Example usage